Inside Sales Experts

 Sales Interview Preparation: Candidate Side

-Todya's guest blogger, Rose Mauriello, is the President and Founder or RRM Staffing a Boston based contingency search firm that specializes in Inside Sales candidates.
-Here Rose shares her counsel on how an ISR should effectively prepare for an interview.
+Today's guest blogger, Rose Mauriello, is the President and Founder or RRM Staffing a Boston based contingency search firm that specializes in Inside Sales candidates.

 -----------------